Co-dfns/Co-dfns/docs/INSTALL.md

 This will build the runtime in `rtm/` and also copy the necessary distributables to the `tests/` directory so that you can run the test suite.

+By default, the runtime will be linked against the Unifed ArrayFire backend.
+However, if you wish to select a specific backend, you can provide one of the following left arguments to MK∆RTM:

+	'cpu'		CPU Backend
+	'opencl'	OpenCL (Make sure to have good drivers!)
+	'cuda'		CUDA backend (Must have a CUDA capable GPU)

+Other backends may be possible depending on the specific version of ArrayFire that you have installed.

 ## Compiling a namespace

 You can compile a namespace script using the following: